Sri Sathya Sai Aradhana Day

 If we choose truth over convenience, that is Aradhana.

-If we reduce ego and increase love, that is Aradhana.
+If we lessen ego and increase love, that is Aradhana.

-If we become a little more like what Swami wanted us to be, that is Aradhana.
+If we become even a little closer to what Swami wanted us to be, that is Aradhana.

-This day also asks a painful but sacred question: Do we only miss Swami, or do we live Swami?
+This sacred day also places before us a tender but searching question: do we merely miss Swami, or do we live Swami?

 It is easy to say, “Swami, I miss You.”

-It is harder to say, “Swami, change me.”
+It is harder to pray, “Swami, transform me.”

-It is easy to cry before His photograph.
+It is easy to weep before His photograph.

-It is harder to let those tears wash away pride, harshness, selfishness, and indifference.
+It is harder to allow those tears to wash away pride, selfishness, harshness, and indifference.

 It is easy to remember His form.